Payments

 Simple decision table

 For most first-time visitors, the decision is not really Alipay or WeChat Pay.
 The practical answer is Alipay first, WeChat Pay second, and at least one non-phone backup.
+Think of the apps as a stack, not a winner-takes-all choice.

 • Short tourist trip: Alipay first, WeChat Pay if time allows.